ELIORA BOUSQUET'S INTERVIEWS

 Picto résumé de la page Page Summary:

-Below are interviews of Painter Elisabeth Eliora Bousquet about her work and artist statement.
+Below are interviews about my work and artist statement.

 INTERVIEW WITH SANDRINE BARRÉ, FOR CREA MAGAZINE, ON 01/08/2013